Name A More Iconic Duo…I’ll Wait

-I’m not sure if there’s a more iconic duo than fall and a good slow cooker stew.
+I’m not sure if there’s a more iconic duo than fall and a good slow cooker stew…and pumpkin of course.
 Something about that chill in the air and the falling leaves makes me head right to my kitchen and dust off my slow cooker that’s been sitting in my cupboard playing second fiddle to the barbecue since the snow melted.

 Since October is officially Pumpkin Month for me, my latest slow cooker stew recipes had to feature this delicious and nutritious star ingredient.
 Pumpkin is one of those amazingly versatile foods that’s right at home in your breakfast, lunch, dinner, and desserts!
 In fact, there are few things I can think of that fit right into any course quite as well as pumpkin.